TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/rl_grid_lcl_filter/index.rst

           !! processed by numpydoc !!

-   .. py:method:: get_discrete_state_space(v_dc, Ts)
+   .. py:method:: get_continuous_state_space()

-      Get the discrete state-space model of the system in alpha-beta frame.
-The system is discretized using exact discretization.
+      Get the continuous-time state-space model of the system in alpha-beta frame.

-      :param v_dc: Converter dc-link voltage [p.u.].
-      :type v_dc: float
-      :param Ts: Sampling interval [s].
-      :type Ts: float

-      :returns: A SimpleNamespace object containing matrices A, B1 and B2 of the state-space model.
+      :returns: A SimpleNamespace object containing matrices F, G1 and G2 of the continuous-time state-space model.
       :rtype: SimpleNamespace